This post may contain affiliate links. Please read my disclaimer for more information.

 To brew ‘eye’ hot/iced beverages:

 - Grind your beans medium for drip coffee.
-Unless you prefer a fine grind for filtered coffee.
-Please note: Fine grind size will extract more flavors than medium.
-Also, a metal filter is safer and allows oils to reach your brew, giving your mild coffee an acidic profile.
+Unless you prefer a fine grind for filtered coffee, please note: Fine grind size will extract more flavors than medium.
+Also, a metal filter is safer and allows oils to combine with the coffee, giving it a mild acidic profile.

 - Once you grind for drip coffee, turn on the auto-drip brewer and allow it to brew the whole carafe.
 Carafes usually brew in 10 minutes.

 - In the meantime, grind your beans for the espresso shot.
 It should be a fine grind to extract most flavors out.

 - To perfect your espresso shot, find the correct settings in your machine.
 The ideal setting for the shot is Temperature: 190-205 degrees Fahrenheit, Extraction period: 25 seconds, Pressure: 9-Bars.

 - Once both the brews are ready, pour one cup of drip coffee in your mug when it’s still hot.
 Cold coffees go bitter and stale.
 Pour the espresso shot right after pulling it because hot espresso tastes delicious.
 Crema evaporates when left to be cold.

 - For red-eye: pour one shot; for black-eye – pour two shots; for dead-eye coffee: pour three shots.